madhavseth512/DSA_CodeHelp/Basics_of_C++/README.md

 //iostream is the header file in C++ STL that provides fundamental mechanism for performing input and output operations.
 #include<iostream>

-using namespace std; //This line brings all the elements from the std into the current scope so that we can use cout and cin directly without using the std:: prefix again and again
+//This line brings all the elements from the std into the current
+//scope so that we can use cout and cin directly without using the std:: prefix again and again using namespace std;

 //execution starts from the main function int main()